Dimers and Beauville integrable systems: Statement of the main theorem

-defined as follows: \begin{enumerate} \item Let $\w_0$ be a white vertex of $\Gamma$, which we take to be the white vertex at the bottom left of the fundamental domain.
-Define ${\bf d}(\w_0)=0$. \item For any path $\gamma$ in the fundamental domain from ${\rm v}_1$ to ${\rm v}_2$,
+defined as follows. \begin{enumerate} \item Choose a base white vertex $\w_0\in\W$ (for concreteness, we take the white vertex at the bottom-left corner of the fundamental domain) and set $\dabel(\w_0)=0$. \item Let $\e=\b\w$ be an edge inside the fundamental domain with $\b\in\B$ and $\w\in\W$, and let $\alpha$ and $\beta$ be the two zig-zag paths containing $\e$.
+If $\alpha\in\zz_i$ and $\beta\in\zz_j$, then we set

-where $(\cdot,\cdot)$ is the intersection index in $\T$.
-Note that since the path $\gamma$ must be contained in the fundamental domain, this is well-defined independent of the choice of path $\gamma$. \end{enumerate} An alternate description is as follows: Let $e$ be an edge contained inside the fundamental domain.
-There are two zig-zag paths $\alpha_r(e),\alpha_l(e)$ that contain $e$.
-Let $\alpha_r(e) \in Z_i$ and $\alpha_l(e) \in Z_j$.
-Then we have